life-itself/second-renaissance/content/ecosystem/cohere/profiles/Bounce Beyond.md

   - Consulting & Advisory
 cohere: true
 metadata_version: "1"
+territory: Co-creation & Collaboration
+y: 519
+x: 648
 ---
 >Bounce Beyond is a progressive agency in service to people and initiatives who are accelerating systemic transformation.
-We are co-creating a shift from exploitive [sic] systems and power structures towards socially just and equitable societies in a flourishing natural world." https://www.bouncebeyond.global/
+We are co-creating a shift from exploitive [sic] systems and power structures towards socially just and equitable societies in a flourishing natural world.

+https://www.bouncebeyond.global/

 >Bounce Beyond works with initiatives to accelerate pathways to regenerative, life-centered, wellbeing economies through catalytic actions.
 We enable them to catalyze powerful [transformation systems](https://www.bouncebeyond.global/transformations-systems) to collaboratively accelerate transformation of a geography, such as a political- or bio-region, an issue such as climate change or racial injustice, and/or sector such as fisheries or health care.
 We work with six activities to realize life-centered futures.

 'What We Do', https://www.bouncebeyond.global/values/mission

 These six activities are: